 4. If you see me acting like a lunatic at a stoplight, it’s because I’m trying to keep my baby awake.
 Because if he so much as shuts his eyes for two minutes, the whole nap time is blown.
 And mommy needs nap time.

-5. When toddlers see a baby gate, they think “Challenge accepted.”1 comment on this story
+5. When toddlers see a baby gate, they think “Challenge accepted.”

 But for all the crazy that comes with toddlers, I’m also remembering the joy.
 There is nothing sweeter than a quiet, mommy-child moment with a just-walking baby.
 Or in a high chair covered in peaches.
 Or in a baby swing laughing in the wind or dancing in the kitchen.